TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|:---|
 | Lane keep assist | Not supported | &bull; Not supported <br /> &bull; Not fitted <br /> &bull; Fitted <br /> &bull; Error |

-_Whaaaaa...?_ This one is particularly interesting to me because of the previous CCF edits to enable [Adaptive Cruise Control](#keep-your-distance-with-adaptive-cruise-control) (ACC).
-The ACC radar module and windshield-mounted camera that enables Lane Departure Warning (LDW) and Traffic Sign Recognition (TSR) combine forces to enable Lane Keep Assist (LKA).
-LKA is officially available on the 2018+ L405 models, which also have the option of a Cruise Steering Assist (CSA) mode.
-If you're familiar with LDW, LKA is the same thing except the vehicle will also gently steer itself back into the lane, as well as vibrate the steering wheel.
+_Whaaaaa...?_ Lane Keep Assist is officially available on the 2018+ L405 models, which also have the option of a Cruise Steering Assist (CSA) mode.
+If you're familiar with Lane Departure Warning, LKA is the same thing except the vehicle will also gently steer itself back into the lane, as well as vibrate the steering wheel.
 This is described as sort of a 'ping pong'-type behavior where the vehicle doesn't have any intelligence in keeping the vehicle in the middle of the lane, it just stops you leaving your lane.
 On the other hand, CSA will try to keep the vehicle steering relatively straight and true in the lane, and will even negotiate gentle curves in the roadway without any input from the driver.

-The **Not supported** default value doesn't give me much hope, but given a vehicle with Park Assist (ability for the vehicle to move the steering wheel itself) plus ACC and LDW, it is curious that it is present in the CCF despite it not being released into production a full two model years after the release of my 2016.
-Once I have my ACC radar module fitted and the whole system calibrated, this one will need to be tested to see if this can indeed work.
+The **Not supported** default value originally didn't give me much hope, but my L405's manual does make specific reference to it being an option and -- given a vehicle with Park Assist (ability for the vehicle to move the steering wheel itself) plus ACC and LDW -- it is curious that it is present in the CCF despite it not being released into production a full two model years after the release of my 2016.
+This one will need to be tested to see if this can indeed work.

 <br /><br />